What is accreditation?

 from DETC institutions accepted by other academic institutions?

-showed that of those who attempted to transfer credits
+that of those who attempted to transfer credits and degrees,

-is not a guarantee that credit will transfer to anothery
+guarantee that credit will transfer to any college or

-college or university.
-You should always check with
+university.
+You should always check with the college or

-published annually in "The National Guide to Educational
+"The National Guide to Educational Credit for Training

 What type of institutions are